Stuycs-K/finalproject-10-bellows-a-hoo-s-avrahami-m/DEVLOG-Stanley.md

 Finished .desktop file, does same thing as bat file and self deletes on completion (hopefully, haven't tested yet) Implemented a function to download both the desktop and png by clicking on the button (linux only) so that the png shows and target may be misled
 Updated README

+### 2025-06-02
+Updated README with description and instructions

+### 2025-06-04
+Fixed routing error for downloads
+Created presentation slides
+Edited video and uploaded on Youtube